-Participate in and implement a process for siting essential public facilities of a state, regional or local nature.
+Participate in and implement a process for sSiting essential public facilities of a state, regional or local nature shall be consistent with applicable land use policies and regulations.

+The comprehensive plan and development regulations shall not preclude the siting of Essential Public Facilities.
 The process for review and criteria for siting Essential Public Facilities, as defined in RCW 36.70A.200, and to be located in any jurisdiction in Kitsap County, has been identified in the Kitsap Countywide Planning Policy - Element G "Siting Public Capital Facilities of a Countywide or Statewide Nature."
 The City of Poulsbo shall participate as set forth in this section of the Kitsap Countywide Planning Policy, in the identification and ranking of countywide sites suitable for public facility siting.
 The City zoning ordinance shall identify the process for siting a local essential public facility.